Zlatko Zahovič: Olympiacos

-In 1999, Zahovič signed for Olympiacos F.C. for a fee of £10m, this being at the time the highest sum paid for a Slovenian player.
-However, his year in Greece was marred by hefty fines and a lengthy suspension, for questioning the tactics of Alberto Bigon.

-Zahovič also fell out with Bigon's predecessor, Dušan Bajević, for returning late from a holiday.
+In 1999, Zahovič signed for Olympiacos F.C. for a transfer fee of €13.5 million, at the time the highest sum ever paid for a Slovenian footballer.
+However, his season in Greece was marred by fines and suspension.
+Zahovič first fell out with the club's head coach, Dušan Bajević, for returning late from a holiday.

+In November 1999, as Olympiacos failed to progress out of the UEFA Champions League group stage, head coach Bajević was sacked and replaced with Alberto Bigon.
+Zahovič's relationship with the incoming head coach was similarly fraught, as the player questioned the coach's tactics.

+Years later, Zahovič claimed in interviews that the real reason for his contentious season at Olympiacos was the club's continual refusal to properly set up his legal and administrative status in Greece as a professional athlete.
+He further accused the club of using the administrative matters as leverage when trying to avoid honouring his contract terms pertaining to income tax on his salary.

 Valencia

-After only one season, Zahovič moved to Spain's Valencia CF for a fee of £5.5m.
+After only one season, Zahovič moved to Spain's Valencia CF for a fee of £5.5 million.
 His new team reached the final of the 2000–01 Champions League, lost after a penalty shootout against FC Bayern Munich where he had his attempt saved by Oliver Kahn.

 Again Zahovič clashed with his manager, Héctor Cúper, claiming he was not being given enough opportunities.
 Additionally, in October 2000, he was not picked up for a game at his former club for fear of reprisals from its supporters.